art-santos/redux-clean-code-todo/README.md

+# Redux Clean Code Todo and Atomic Design
+This project is a small ToDo for showing some of the best pratices of Clean Code and Atomic Design in the frontend.

-# EVERY.IO TODO
+# CLEAN CODE TODO

-Every todo is a very small project who's intend to create a funcional todo application.
+Clean Code todo is a very small project who's intend to create a funcional todo application.
 It does have some functionalities like: Add and move the todos, changing his state, as asked in the challange.
 Also have complete, delete and persist functionalities, added by me.

+# redux-clean-code-todo
+This project is a small ToDo for showing some of the best pratices of Clean Code and Atomic Design in the frontend

 ## Features used for building this APP